PowerMemes! Meme-Sized Perspective

 — “Brands And Branding” (Bloomberg Press)

 “People often substitute a concept of reality for reality.
 Then they impose their concept on themselves.
-Since one of the fundamentals of is an accurate view of reality, it is important to learn how to look freshly, rather than impose our old concepts on reality.
+Since one of the fundamentals (of Structural Tension, the discrepancy between your goal and Current Reality) is an accurate view of reality, it is important to learn how to look freshly, rather than impose our old concepts on reality.
 Sherlock Holmes said to Watson “You look, but you do not observe.”
 Sometimes we’re all Watsons.
 We need to be Holmes.

 — Robert Fritz, The Path Of Least Resistance For Managers (p35)